thoroftroy/Eyum-TTRPG/Chapter 5 - Worldbuilding (WIP)/Languages/Auric.md

 **Reflexive:** **sva** (all persons), declines like adjective.
 **Demonstratives:** **ha** “this”, **ka** “that” (decline like adjectives).
 ### 3.3 Determiners & Articles
 No definite/indefinite articles.
-Definiteness is expressed with demonstratives or word order (§4.1).
+Definiteness is expressed with demonstratives or word order.

 ### 3.4 Sandhi (sound changes at morpheme edges)
 - Final **n** + following **k/g** → **ng** (spelled **ng**).